Regulatory disclosures

 • Diversity

-• EQIL’s own funds
+• EQIL’s Own Funds

-• EQIL’s own funds requirements
+• EQIL’s Own Funds requirements

 • Own funds requirement

-• Meeting the overall financial adequacy rule (“OFAR”)
+• Meeting the overall financial adequacy rule (“OFAR”

 Scope and application of disclosures

 The disclosures in this document relate to EQ Investors Ltd, a wholly owned subsidiary with ultimate parent entity EQ Investors Group Ltd. EQIL is a non-SNI MIFIDPRU Investment firm, incorporated in England and authorised by the FCA.
-EQIL is required to disclose on an individual entity basis and these disclosures have been prepared in line with the requirements described in MIFIDPRU 8, taking account of the FCA’s transitional provisions for disclosure requirements contained in MIFIDPRU TP12, which limit requirements to Governance, Own Funds and Own Funds Requirements.

-These disclosures are published on at least an annual basis in line with the annual publication of EQIL’s audited financial statements, with reference point 30th April 2022.
+EQIL is required to disclose on an individual entity basis and these disclosures have been prepared in line with the requirements described in MIFIDPRU 8 which limit the firm’s requirements to Risk management, Governance, Own Funds and Own Funds Requirements.
+These disclosures are published on at least an annual basis in line with the annual publication of EQIL’s audited financial statements, with reference point of 30th April 2024.

 Revised disclosures will be published should significant changes occur to EQIL’s business model.
 None of the disclosures have been audited and they have been produced solely for the purposes of satisfying the MIFIDPRU requirements.
 These disclosures are published on the EQ Investors Ltd website.

-Risk management process
+1. Risk management process

 The Risk Committee meets bi-annually to review the risk register and identify the more significant business risks.
-There are monthly meetings of the Senior Management Team and quarterly management meetings of the full Board which review and monitor the financial performance of the business against business plans, compliance & operations reports.
-The Board has significant expertise in the industry.
+There are monthly meetings of the Senior Management Team and quarterly management meetings of the full Board which review and monitor financial performance of the business against business plans, compliance & operations reports.
+The Board have significant expertise in the industry.

 Reputational risk is mitigated by: